fatwang2/search2ai/README-EN.md

 # Future Iterations
 - Support for Azure OpenAI
-- Fix streaming output issues
+- Fix streaming output issues in Vercel project
+- Improve the speed of streaming output
+- Support more vertical searches